Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 Discord developer site
 https://discord.com/developers/applications

-DOES NOT WORK WITH SERVERS RUN FROM NITRADO
+Bot controls Ark Survival Ascended Server.
+Designate a specific channel for admin use only so users with permissions to that channel can the buttons to start, Stop, Restart your server from discord if needed keeping your server files safe.
+The bot has other functionality built into it read below.

+Server control does not work with Nitrado servers but can be dissabled in setup Nitrado servers can take advantage of game chat to discord and from discord, mod updates to discord, player count status on bot, and rcon commands sent from discord

 If you run multiple servers you can install one of these for each server. will be working in code to have it control multiple servers not needing multiple bots in future.

-Bot controls Ark Survival Ascended Server.
-Designate a specific channel for admin use only so users with permissions to that channel can usE slash commands to start, Stop, Restart your server from discord if needed keeping your server files safe.

 This works with Server API if you use it.
 In ASA_The_Island_Start.bat is provided line for specifying the exe to use.

-COMMANDS
+BUTTONS
-    Start command: Starts server if it is not running
+    Start button: Starts server if it is not running

-    Stop command: will safely save the world and shut down server then shut down the server monitor.
+    Stop button: will safely save the world and shut down server then shut down the server monitor.

-    Restart command: will first check if the server is running or not and if it is running than it will safely save the world and shut down the server, Then check for any game updates and apply them if needed.
+    Restart button: will first check if the server is running or not and if it is running than it will safely save the world and shut down the server, Then check for any game updates and apply them if needed.
 Finally the server will start.

-    Restart with warning command: Does what the restart command does but gives in game warnings starting at 15 minutes before the restart takes place to give players time to prepare for restart.
+    Restart with warning button: Does what the restart command does but gives in game warnings starting at 15 minutes before the restart takes place to give players time to prepare for restart.

-    Shutdown with warning command: Does what the Stop command does but gives in game warnings starting at 15 minutes before the shutdown takes place to give players time to prepare for shutdown.
+    Shutdown with warning button: Does what the Stop command does but gives in game warnings starting at 15 minutes before the shutdown takes place to give players time to prepare for shutdown.

-    Cancel warning command: can be used to stop the restart with warning command or the shutdown with warning command so server will not perform those actions.
+    Cancel warning button: can be used to stop the restart with warning command or the shutdown with warning command so server will not perform those actions.

-    Wild dino wipe command: Use to destroy all wild dions on the map so new/fresh dinos can start spawning in.
+    Destroy wild Dinos button: Use to destroy all wild dions on the map so new/fresh dinos can start spawning in.

-	RCON Commad: Allows RCON commands to be ran from discord and get response if one is given from the server.
+	Button channel chat: Allows RCON commands to be ran from discord and get response if one is given from the server.

 BOT MONITORS